ESA-APEx/apex_documentation/instantiation/index.md

 * [**User Forums**](forum.md)\
   Providing a community-building platform based on open-source software Discourse.

-The APEx Project Tools will be essential for ensuring that the results of EO projects are effectively shared and utilised, fostering greater collaboration and innovation within the EO community.
-By providing robust, scalable, and user-friendly environments, the APEx Project Tools help maximise the impact of EO research and applications.
+The APEx Project Environments will be essential for ensuring that the results of EO projects are effectively shared and utilised, fostering greater collaboration and innovation within the EO community.
+By providing robust, scalable, and user-friendly environments, the APEx Project Environments help maximise the impact of EO research and applications.

-Learn how the APEx Project Tools facilitate collaborative working environments for various [use cases](./usecases.qmd).
+Learn how the APEx Project Environments facilitate collaborative working environments for various [use cases](./usecases.qmd).